regcs/AliceLG/README.md

 **It is important that these arguments are specified after the mandatory `--`** to notify Blender that the arguments are meant for the add-on.
 An example call which would start Blender in background mode, load the 'my_lg_hologram.blend' file, and render a quilt animation from frame 10 to 24 with the base file name `quilt_anim` would look like this:

-`blender -b my_lg_hologram.blend -- -alicelg-render-anim -o /tmp/quilt_anim.png -s 10 -e 24`
+`blender -b my_lg_hologram.blend -- --alicelg-render-anim -o /tmp/quilt_anim.png -s 10 -e 24`

 Another example, which would only render the frame 16 as a single quilt, would like this:

-`blender -b my_lg_hologram.blend -- -alicelg-render -o /tmp/quilt.png -f 16`
+`blender -b my_lg_hologram.blend -- --alicelg-render -o /tmp/quilt.png -f 16`

 ## License & Dependencies